 FOOD AND MEDICAL ASSISTANCE PROGRAM

 The program feeds each Rato monk three times daily, provides access to clean drinkable water and supplements medical assistance when needed.
-RDF’s Food and Medical Assistance 2020 seeks to create a healthy environment, conducive to study and spiritual development for the monastics at Rato.
+RDF’s Food and Medical Assistance 2020 seeks to create a healthy environment for the monastics at Rato.

 Rato Dratsang Foundation’s Food and Medical Assistance program strives to house, feed and subsidize medical assistance to the monastics who live and study at the re-established Rato Dratsang in Karnataka, India.
 RDF’s mission is to cultivate continued support in order to sustain monthly disbursements to the monastery to provide for the ever increasing monastic population at Rato.